hashicorp/terraform-provider-scaffolding/README.md

+# ⚠️ Archived

+This template is no longer being maintained and is now archived.
+We recommend using the [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) template repository built on the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework-benefits) for new provider development because it offers significant advantages compared to the SDKv2.

 # Terraform Provider Scaffolding (Terraform Plugin SDK)

 _This template repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
-The template repository built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) can be found at [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework).
-See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._
+The template repository built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) can be found at [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework)._

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing: